unifiedjs/unified/readme.md

 ###### Returns

-`Function` — New [**unfrozen**][freeze] processor which is configured to function the same as its ancestor.
+`Function` — New [**unfrozen**][freeze] processor that is configured to function the same as its ancestor.
 But when the descendant processor is configured in the future it does not affect the ancestral processor.

 ###### Example